rgarofalo/apds9960/docs/docs_APDS9960.rst

     Enables or disables a feature in the APDS-9960

+    mode:
-    mode: feature to enable
+        feature to enable

+    enable:
-    enable: ON (1) or OFF (0)
+        ON (1) or OFF (0)
 .. method:: enableLightSensor(interrupts)

+    Starts the light (R/G/B/Ambient) sensor on the APDS-9960

+    interrupts:
-    Starts the light (R/G/B/Ambient) sensor on the APDS-9960 interrupts True to enable hardware interrupt on high or low light
+        True to enable hardware interrupt on high or low light
 .. method:: disableLightSensor()

     Ends the light sensor on the APDS-9960
 .. method:: enableProximitySensor(interrupts)

+    Starts the proximity sensor on the APDS-9960

+    interrupts:
-    Starts the proximity sensor on the APDS-9960 interrupts True to enable hardware external interrupt on proximity
+        True to enable hardware external interrupt on proximity
 .. method:: disableProximitySensor()

     Ends the proximity sensor on the APDS-9960